Elrose, Saskatchewan: Climate

+Parks and recreation

 As with most rural Saskatchewan towns, Elrose offers a variety of opportunities for people to get out and enjoy themselves.
-There is the Elrose Memorial Hall, a 40' x 120' structure built in the 1950s and expanded in 2019, that serves as an excellent venue for a variety of events including dances, plays, weddings and auctions.
+There is the Elrose Memorial Hall, a 40' x 120' structure built in the 1950s and expanded in 2019, that serves as a venue for a variety of events including dances, plays, weddings and auctions.

 The Elrose-Monet Uniplex is a multi-use facility located at the southern end of Elrose's Main Street.
 This facility was constructed following the loss by fire of the original Elrose Arena.
-The Elrose-Monet Uniplex houses a skating rink, curling rink, and (a rarity for most small towns) an olympic sized indoor swimming pool.
-In 2021 a major project was completed; installing a concrete floor in the skating arena.
-The arena floor is now able to be used year round for a variety of activities and events.
-The building serves as a base for the sports grounds behind it, which include baseball diamonds, a batting cage, and a number of full service campsites.
+The Elrose-Monet Uniplex houses a skating rink, curling rink, and an Olympic-sized indoor swimming pool.
+In 2021 the major project of installing a concrete floor in the skating arena was completed.
+The building serves as a base for the sports grounds behind it, which include baseball diamonds, a batting cage, and a number of full service campsites at Elrose Regional Park.
 The Uniplex continues to be an outstanding facility for the town and surrounding community.